 On going medication management services is offered to all clients prescribed psychotropic medications.
 Appointment frequency is determined by best practice standards, as well as complexity of each client’s symptoms.
 All, clients regardless if they utilize psychotropic medications will have periodic follow-up appointments with the psychiatrist to evaluate progress in treatment and any changes in presentation.

 Victory Bay Recovery Center also has a registered psychiatric nurse on staff full time.
 She is available to discuss any issues related to medications, including providing education related to what each medication is, purpose for taking, and strategies to manage side effects.
 Additionally, she helps to support those with physical health concerns that may impact their use of psychotropic medications as well as their recovery from substance use disorders.

 With drug and alcohol addiction, there is not only a physical dependency, but a psychological dependency as well.
 After months and years of the same behaviors, patterns have developed which can be difficult to break.
-At Victory Bay, we offer the use of psychological techniques such as Cognitive Behavioral Theory, so that clients can learn, understand, and begin to change the negative thoughts and faulty thinking patterns that were developed during the course of their addiction.
-Once these thoughts and cognitions begin to change, real progress can be made as behaviors change.
-With the help of the clinical expertise at Victory Bay, triggers can be identified, coping skills can be developed, and relapse prevention and wellness planning are then put into place.
+At Victory Bay, we use many types of evidence-based psychological techniques so that clients can identify, understand, and begin to change the negative thoughts and faulty thinking patterns that were developed during the course of their addiction.
+The clinical expertise of our multi-disciplinary team, at our dual diagnosis treatment center in NJ, assists in developing a treatment plan that leads to a reduction in relapse and a life of wellness to begin.